KeremAR/DevOps-Cheat/Interview/KCNA.md

 C- Service Level Indicators 'SLI'
 ANSWER:D- Service Level Definition 'SLD'

-*While SLOs, SLAs, and SLIs are core SRE concepts for measuring reliability, 'SLD' is not a standard term in this context.*
+*SREs create SLAs, SLOs, and SLIs to define and implement standards for application and infrastructure reliability.
+A Service Level Agreement (SLA) is a contract defining service reliability, an SLO is a goal for that reliability, and an SLI is the measurement of it.
+'SLD' is not a standard SRE metric.*

 ### Q22: What is the command to list all the available objects in your Kubernetes cluster?
 `kubectl api-resources`